-Catalyst provides some pre-configured operating system images to make it easier for you to get started on the cloud.
+Catalyst Cloud provides some pre-configured operating system images to make it easier for you to get started on the cloud.

 Operating system |